Pocket/pocket-ios/README.md

 pocket-ios requires a secrets.xcconfig file to run and secrets_test.xcconfig file to test, we have included some mock secrets in the repo but if you are a Mozillan or Pocketeer you can obtain the actual secret keys from the Pocket Team.

-External contributors may generate their own Pocket API keys at https://getpocket.com/developer/ though some features (payments, for example) will still not work.
+In the future, we plan to allow external contributors to generate their own secrets and be able to build Pocket on their own.

 Once obtained you can run the following command from the root directory: